Lagaʻaia Tiatuau Tufuga

-Lagaʻaia Tiaituau Tufuga (born ~1955) is a Samoan politician and former Cabinet Minister.
+Lagaʻaia Tiaituau Tufuga (born c.
+1955) is a Samoan politician and former Cabinet Minister.
 He is a member of the Samoa Uniting Party.

 Tufuga is from the village of Faʻala in the Palauli district.
 He worked as a farmer before entering politics.
 He was first elected to the Legislative Assembly of Samoa in the 2021 Samoan general election.
 On 28 July 2021 he was appointed Associate Minister of Public Enterprises.

 On 15 January 2025 he was appointed Minister of Women, Community and Social Development following the sacking of Mulipola Anarosa Ale Molioo.

 Prime Minister Fiamē Naomi Mataʻafa called a snap election following the government's budget defeat in parliament on 27 May 2025.

 Tufuga ran as a Samoa Uniting Party candidate at the 2025 election but lost his seat to Aiolupotea Misa Tony Aiolupo of FAST.
 Tufuga's tenure as minister concluded on 16 September, and he was succeeded by Moefaʻauouo Julius Tafunai.